ADVERTISEMENT

 Enlist as many family members as possible, aiming for a representative from each family unit.
 Delegate tasks and follow up to make sure people do what they promise.
 Don’t worry if your committee members are scattered around the globe.
 You can conference call via Skype or start a Google Hangout.
 Skype text and voice chats with multiple people are free, but you’ll need a premium account to initiate a multiperson video chat.
 Google Hangouts are free for up to 10 people.
 You also can share files and spreadsheets on Google Drive or Dropbox.

 This strategy has worked well for my family.
-Email and conference calls with members representing each family works best for deciding themes, or any new or different menu items, or games, This helps us divide up the tasks among several members.
+Email and conference calls with members representing each family works best for deciding themes, or any new or different menu items, or games.
+This also helps us divide up the tasks among several members.

 Lisa A. Alzo